 and log in with your access data.

-After successful login the administration can be accessed via the small arrow in the top left.
+After successful login the administration can be accessed via the small arrow on the top left.
 The administration has the submenus page for changes from page settings, edit for content editing and system with access to basic and advanced editing features.

-Who extends the Webutler with separate scripts, the menu can complement this by links to the module administrations.
+Who extends the WEButler with separate scripts, the menu can complement this by links to the module administrations.

 With a little creativity can be customized with this functionality also realize complex pages.
 For more information and detailed information about the structure of a page can be found in the file /_docs_/en/_start.htm.

-Customize complete HTML pages for editing with the Webutler
+Customize complete HTML pages for editing with the WEButler

 - The website must not be built on frames.
 Should your website be accessed using a frameset, remove it, or change your pages accordingly.